hurairaali/alpha-AGI/docs/help-feature-livefile.md

 ## Introduction

-**LiveFile** is a powerful feature in big-AGI that allows you to **pair and synchronize your documents and code blocks** with files on your local system.
+**LiveFile** is a powerful feature in alpha-AGI that allows you to **pair and synchronize your documents and code blocks** with files on your local system.

-This feature enables a **two-way connection between big-AGI and your local files on disk**, saving you time and effort.
+This feature enables a **two-way connection between alpha-AGI and your local files on disk**, saving you time and effort.

 With LiveFile, you can:

 - **Pair** documents and code blocks with local files.
-- **Monitor** changes in local files and update content in big-AGI.
+- **Monitor** changes in local files and update content in alpha-AGI.
 - **Refresh** chat attachments with the latest content.
-- **Save** edits made in big-AGI back to your local files.
+- **Save** edits made in alpha-AGI back to your local files.
 - **Store** AI-generated code and content.

 ---